ErikThorsell/erikthorsell.github.io/education.md

 I was intrigued by the evident power of the machine learning techniques I encountered and opted to dive even deeper into that part of the CSE field.
-Hence, my M.Sc. thesis concerns whether it is possible to use machine learning in general (and recurrent neural networks in particular) to predict the future speed of a car, as well as the remaining distance of a current route.
+Hence, my M.Sc. thesis concerned whether it is possible to use recurrent neural networks to predict the future speed of a car.
-The quirk is that said predictions should be done *only* using past information about driving speed and driven distance.
-(E.g. I must not use the GPS signal.)
+The quirk is that said predictions were to be made *only* using past information locally available in the car.
+(E.g. it could not use the GPS signal or maps.)

-Since the M.Sc. thesis is *pass* or *fail* (and I have passed all my exams on the first try) I will graduate with a `4.7 / 5 GPA`.
+I graduated with a `4.7 / 5 GPA`.
 Overall, I am very satisfied with my education and looking back at my choices I think I made the right ones.